parse-community/docs/_includes/android/users.md

 });
 ```

-The `%{ParseUser}` obtained from `getCurrentUser()` will always be authenticated.
+The `ParseUser` obtained from `getCurrentUser()` will always be authenticated.

-If you need to check if a `%{ParseUser}` is authenticated, you can invoke the `isAuthenticated()` method.
-You do not need to check `isAuthenticated()` with `%{ParseUser}` objects that are obtained via an authenticated method.
+If you need to check if a `ParseUser` is authenticated, you can invoke the `isAuthenticated()` method.
+You do not need to check `isAuthenticated()` with `ParseUser` objects that are obtained via an authenticated method.

 ## Security for Other Objects

-The same security model that applies to the `%{ParseUser}` can be applied to other objects.
+The same security model that applies to the `ParseUser` can be applied to other objects.
 For any object, you can specify which users are allowed to read the object, and which users are allowed to modify an object.
 To support this type of security, each object has an [access control list](http://en.wikipedia.org/wiki/Access_control_list), implemented by the `ParseACL` class.

 The simplest way to use a `ParseACL` is to specify that an object may only be read or written by a single user.
-To create such an object, there must first be a logged in `%{ParseUser}`.
+To create such an object, there must first be a logged in `ParseUser`.
 Then, `new ParseACL(user)` generates a `ParseACL` that limits access to that user.
 An object's ACL is updated when the object is saved, like any other property.
 Thus, to create a private note that can only be accessed by the current user:

 ```java
 ParseObject privateNote = new ParseObject("Note");